What Is the Federal Funds Rate? Here’s What You Need to Know

 The first step to understanding the federal funds rate is to know what the Federal Reserve does.
 The Federal Reserve was established in 1913 after a series of financial panics and has the express responsibility for managing and guiding monetary policy in the United States.
 Ultimately, the Federal Reserve has the power to affect the cost of money.
 That is where the federal funds rate comes in.

 The federal funds rate is part of the Federal Reserve’s toolkit for implementing monetary policy.
-The three main tools include open market operations, the discount rate, and reserve requirements.
-The federal funds rate is the interest rate that deposit institutions (e.g., banks) lend reserve balances to other deposit institutions overnight [1].
-This is the rate that essentially acts as the lower floor for what banks will lend, thus establishing the baseline for the cost of capital throughout the economy.
+The three main tools are open market operations, the discount rate, and reserve requirements.
+The federal funds rate is the interest rate at which deposit institutions (e.g., banks) lend reserve balances to other deposit institutions overnight.[1]
+This rate essentially acts as the lower floor for what banks will lend, thus establishing the baseline for the cost of capital throughout the economy.

 How Does the Federal Funds Rate Work?